Anthonypaige/investnurenergy/src/pages/air-source-heat-pumps-are-changing-the-game.md

 The Inflation Reduction Act has further propelled ASHPs into the spotlight.
 This groundbreaking legislation recognizes the crucial role that these systems play in advancing energy efficiency and reducing environmental impact.
 As a result, ASHPs have become increasingly accessible and affordable, solidifying their position as a top choice for eco-conscious homeowners.

-### Financial Incentives for Air Source Heat Pumps:
+### Financial Incentives for Air Source Heat Pumps

 When it comes to making your home more energy-efficient, financial incentives can play a significant role.
 Both federal and state governments offer various rebates and tax credits to encourage the adoption of Air Source Heat Pumps (ASHPs).
 Here's a quick rundown: